-Highlighting– add lighting that illuminates upward from the ground to draw attention to landscaping or other featuresoutdoor-party-lights-ideas-5
+Highlighting– add lighting that illuminates upward from the ground to draw attention to landscaping or other features

 Have a focus.
-Use lights to highlight the strengths of your yard such as a pool or flower bed and redirect attention from the less beautiful areas of your property such as an old shed.
+Use lights to highlight your yard’s strengths, such as a pool or flower bed, and redirect attention from the less beautiful areas of your property, such as an old shed.

-Plan out if you want the lights to be on a timer, a switch, or motion sensor during your planning stages.
-Most of the time lighting that is used to draw attention is put to timers.
+Plan your lights type.
+Plan out if you want the lights to be on a timer, a switch, or a motion sensor during your planning stages.
+Most of the time, lighting that is used to draw attention is put on timers.
 Security lighting uses motion sensors.
-And feature lighting for barb

 Shop around.
-Be sure to check out big stores such as Home Depot or Lowe’s but also don’t forget about the smaller lighting stores or even online stores because sometimes they’ll give you the better deal.
+Be sure to check out big stores such as Home Depot or Lowe’s, and don’t forget about the smaller lighting stores or even online stores because sometimes they’ll give you the better deal.

 Place lights wisely.
 Strategically placing the lighting can give your backyard a larger and more spacious appearance giving you more bang for your buck.

 Try to keep a budget.
 Make sure when planning your budget, you plan for both the lighting itself and the installation.
-The more lights or bigger the lights you have more installation is required and vice versa.
+A more extensive lighting system will also mean it will take more time for someone to install.

-Patio and walkway lighting– for ensuring people can see the walkway to prevent tripping or fallingdownload
+Patio and walkway lighting– for ensuring people can see the walkway to prevent tripping or falling.

-Flood lights– to ensure safety and visibility for an area that has activities such as a playground or cooking area.
+Floodlights– to ensure safety and visibility for an area with activities such as a playground or cooking area.

-Motion sensor– Let these lights monitor motion around your house to alert you if there is an unwanted visitor or pesky animal guest lurking around.
+Motion sensor– Let these lights monitor motion around your house to alert you if an unwanted visitor or pesky animal guest is lurking around.

-There are many things that go into planning your back yard space but once the planning stages are over call a licensed electrician for your installation needs.
+Many things go into planning your back yard space, but once the planning stages are over, call a licensed electrician for your installation needs.
 A huge but common mistake made by homeowners is trying to do the electrical installation themselves with no knowledge of the electrical workings of their home.
-There are many issues that you can run into when attempting to install the lighting yourself such as, crossing wires, hidden junction boxes, or cutting or damaging wires.
-And it is always going to be cheaper to have it installed right the first time then to hire an electrician to come out and fix mistakes.
+There are many issues that you can run into when attempting to install the lighting yourself, such as, crossing wires, hidden junction boxes, or cutting or damaging wires.
+And it is always going to be cheaper to have it installed right the first time than to hire an electrician to come out and fix mistakes.